opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	                     Set to disable cluster-wide operations.

 	              --time=TIME
 	                     Number  of  seconds to wait for an async action to finish.
 Default is 300 seconds.

 	              --wait Wait for asynchronous action termination

+	              --node=NODE
+	                     the node to send a request to. if not specified the local node  is targeted.

 	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty